 Trigger finger is a common overuse condition affecting one or more fingers or thumbs.
-One of the more effective treatments for trigger finger is a steroid injection.
-But how effective is a trigger finger injection, and when should you do it?
+One of the most effective treatments is a steroid injection.
+But how effective is a trigger finger injection, and when should you have one?

 What is a trigger finger?

-Trigger finger describes painful clicking as the tendon of the finger passes through tiny pulleys at the bottom of each finger.
-The thumb, middle, and ring fingers are the most commonly affected.
-Initially, there is focal pain with finger movement.
-Then, as the tendon swells, a clicking sound is heard.
-Eventually, the tendon can get stuck in the fully bent position.
-Often, symptoms are better in the morning and worsen toward the end of the day.
+Trigger finger describes painful clicking as the finger tendon passes through tiny pulleys at the base of each finger.
+The thumb, middle, and ring fingers are most often affected.
+It starts with focal pain on movement.
+As the tendon swells, a click develops, and eventually the tendon can get stuck in the bent position.
+Symptoms are often better in the morning and worse by the end of the day.

-Trigger fingers are more common in older individuals or those who perform repetitive finger movements, such as tradespeople, office workers, and individuals who frequently climb.
-Some medical issues that cause swelling, such as diabetes or thyroid problems, can increase the risk of developing trigger finger.
+Trigger fingers are more common in older people and in those who do repetitive finger movements — tradespeople, office workers, and climbers.
+Medical conditions that cause swelling, such as diabetes or thyroid problems, raise the risk.

-Doctors use a combination of clinical assessment and ultrasound scanning.
-Imaging shows thickening of the A1 pulley.
-If the pulley is thicker than 0.63mm, we regard the pulley as pathological.
+We combine clinical assessment with ultrasound.
+Imaging shows thickening of the A1 pulley — if it exceeds 0.63 mm, we regard the pulley as abnormal.
 Occasionally, other pulleys are involved.
-As the disease progresses, the finger tendons become thicker, producing a nodular structure.
-Ultrasound can also help diagnose secondary causes of trigger finger, including bony spurs and arthritis in the finger joints.
+As the condition progresses, the tendons thicken into nodules.
+Ultrasound also detects secondary causes such as bony spurs and finger-joint arthritis.

-Reducing excessive finger movements (such as during office hours or sports) can lower pain and swelling.
-Additionally, consulting a hand therapist may help with stretching and strengthening exercises for the fingers and wrist.
-Moreover, a hand therapist can create a small finger splint to reduce the pressure on the finger tendons from the A1 pulley.
-Additionally, applying an anti-inflammatory gel to the base of the finger can sometimes be effective.
+Reducing excessive finger movement — at work or in sport — lowers pain and swelling.
+A hand therapist helps with stretching and strengthening, and can make a small splint to reduce pressure on the tendon from the A1 pulley.
+An anti-inflammatory gel at the base of the finger sometimes helps too.

 What happens when simple measures fail?

-In cases that fail simple treatments, a trigger finger injection can help.
-Generally, we inject a small dose of cortisone under the thickened pulley above and below the tendon sheath.
-Recent studies show excellent results for a cortisone injection for a trigger finger.
-Occasionally, we perform a second injection about eight weeks after the first injection if the pain is still present.
-In general, we perform ultrasound-guided trigger finger injections.
+When simple treatments fail, a trigger finger injection can help.
+We inject a small dose of cortisone under the thickened pulley, above and below the tendon sheath.
+Recent studies show excellent results.
+If pain persists, we sometimes repeat the injection about eight weeks later.
+We generally perform ultrasound-guided trigger finger injections.

-What are the common side effects of a trigger finger steroid injection?
+What are the side effects of a trigger finger steroid injection?

-Ultrasound serves three essential functions in the treatment of trigger finger.
-First, it visualises the thickening of the small pulley of the finger, confirming the diagnosis.
-Second, it can direct the needle to the spot above and below the tendon sheath.
-Ultimately, we recognise that ultrasound-guided trigger finger injections enhance accuracy and effectiveness.
-As a result of improved accuracy, the cortisone is injected into the correct spot, reducing side effects.
+Ultrasound serves three roles in a trigger finger injection.
+First, it confirms the diagnosis by showing the thickened pulley.
+Second, it guides the needle to the right spot above and below the tendon sheath.
+Third, ultrasound-guided trigger finger injections improve accuracy and effectiveness, placing the cortisone correctly and reducing side effects.

-Ultrasound also allows us to target the correct pathology.
-If the A1 pulley is significantly thickened, then injecting above and below the pulley might be a more effective intervention.
-If the tendon is inflamed, injecting the tendon sheath may be the only intervention needed.
+Ultrasound also targets the right problem.
+If the A1 pulley is very thickened, injecting above and below it works better.
+If the tendon itself is inflamed, injecting the tendon sheath may be all that’s needed.

 What about percutaneous trigger finger release?

-Generally, we think about this more invasive procedure for cases of trigger finger that fail simple treatments and one or two cortisone injections.
+We consider this more invasive option for trigger fingers that fail simple treatments and one or two cortisone injections.
+Dr Masci performs percutaneous trigger finger release under ultrasound guidance in selected cases.

 Is pain after a cortisone shot for trigger finger common?

-Yes.
-In general, people report pain lasting for up to three days.
-However, we think an ultrasound-guided trigger finger injection might reduce side effects, including post-injection pain, due to improved accuracy.
+Yes — people often report pain for up to three days.
+An ultrasound-guided injection may reduce post-injection pain through better accuracy.

 Is a cortisone shot in the thumb pulley possible?

 Yes.
-Trigger thumb is also common.
-An ultrasound-guided trigger thumb is easy to do and effective.
+Trigger thumb is common, and an ultrasound-guided trigger thumb injection is straightforward and effective.

 What steroid is used for trigger finger injections?

-We generally use Depo-medrol as this steroid has fewer skin and soft tissue side effects.
+We generally use Depo-Medrol, as it has fewer skin and soft-tissue side effects.

-How long after a steroid injection does the trigger finger improve?
+How long after a steroid injection does trigger finger improve?

 What diseases are associated with trigger finger?

-Can we use hyaluronic acid for trigger finger?
+Can hyaluronic acid be used for trigger finger?

 Yes.
-One study found that using hyaluronic acid was as effective as cortisone at the 6-month post-injection mark.
-However, cortisone injections had a faster effect, being more effective at 3 months.
+One study found hyaluronic acid to be as effective as cortisone at six months, though cortisone worked faster and was more effective at three months.

-Final word from Sportdoctorlondon about trigger finger steroid injection
+Final word from Sport Doctor London about trigger finger injections

-A trigger finger is a common condition that causes pain and clicking at the base of a finger or thumb.
-Simple treatments, such as rest, physiotherapy, and anti-inflammatory creams, can help.
-In some cases, an ultrasound-guided trigger finger injection is very effective, and more than one injection may be needed.
-In complex cases, a percutaneous trigger finger release may be a suitable option.
+Trigger finger causes pain and clicking at the base of a finger or thumb.
+Simple treatments — rest, hand therapy, anti-inflammatory creams — help many people.
+An ultrasound-guided trigger finger injection is very effective, and more than one may be needed.
+In stubborn cases, a percutaneous trigger finger release is the next step.

 Good info